dybran/VPC-Design-Project/VPC-Design-Project.md

-## VIRTUAL PRIVATE CLOUD DESIGN AND COMPONENTS PROJECT
+## MANUAL DESIGN OF VIRTUAL PRIVATE CLOUD
 According to AWS, [Amazon Virtual Private Cloud (Amazon VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) enables you to launch AWS resources into a virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

 __BASIC VPC DESIGN__